helen259896/my-next-app/README.md

 Component based: use reusable or composable UI components for developing the view.

-What are the advantages of using React
-Component-Based architecture: app are built on independent, reusable components and easy to integrate with other frameworks (Angular, Backbone)
+/*What are the advantages of using React*/ Component-Based architecture: app are built on independent, reusable components and easy to integrate with other frameworks (Angular, Backbone)
 Use Virtual DOM to improve performance
 Using JSX, make code easy to read